Allaman/knowledge.rootknecht.net/pages/01.home/monitoring-with-prometheus/item.md

         - Knecht
 ---

-Minimalistic Java Spring Boot application coming with a preconfigured Prometheus and Grafana allowing to get insights of your application.
+Minimalistic Java Spring Boot application coming with a preconfigured Prometheus and Grafana allowing to get insights of your application as well as OS and container metrics.

 ![](grafana.png?link&cropResize=500,400)